pkorivi/model_car/catkin_ws_user/src/motion_planner/README.md

 #### External libraries
 * ecl_lib - for creating splines
 * Eigen - for solving equations
+* networkx - for creating graph from rndf and calculating shortest path

 #### Model car Packages
 * route_planner -  for high level path